 Director of Intelligence

 Nataliya Bugayova is an entrepreneur and national security analyst.
 She serves as Director of Intelligence at Tecsonomy, a new tech-enabled intelligence firm.
-Tecsonomy maps and monitors complex ecosystems at the intersection of national security, finance, and technology, such as supply chains, for fact finding and decision making.
+Tecsonomy maps and monitors ecosystems at the intersection of national security, finance, and technology, such as supply chains.
+Tecsonomy’s assessments focus on topics such as nanoelectronics, biotechnology, and the high-tech nexus between Russia and China.

-She is also a non-resident National Security Fellow at the Institute for the Study of War (ISW).
+She is also a National Security Fellow at the Institute for the Study of War (ISW), focused on Russia.
 Prior to Tecsonomy, Nataliya led ISW’s Russia research program.
-Her work focused on open-source intelligence analysis of the Kremlin’s foreign policy decision-making, information operations, and military campaigns from the former Soviet Union to Africa.
-Nataliya was also ISW’s Development Director and led growth efforts and planning for major events.
+She conducted open-source intelligence analysis of the Kremlin’s decision-making, information operations, and military campaigns from the former Soviet Union to Africa.

 Prior to ISW, Nataliya was the Chief Executive Officer of Kyiv Post, Ukraine’s largest independent English-language publication, in 2014-2015.
-Nataliya served as the Chief of Staff and Adviser on international financial institutions to former Ukrainian Economy Minister Pavlo Sheremeta in the immediate aftermath of the 2014 pro-democracy Euromaidan Revolution.
+Nataliya served as the Chief of Staff and Adviser on international financial institutions to the Ukrainian Economy Minister in the immediate aftermath of the 2014 pro-democracy Euromaidan Revolution.

-Nataliya holds a Master’s in Public Policy from Harvard Kennedy School.
+Nataliya holds a master’s in public policy from Harvard Kennedy School.
 She was a student fellow at the Belfer Center for Science and International Affairs.
-She completed her undergraduate studies at Schevchenko National University of Kyiv and is a native of Ukraine.
+She completed her bachelor’s in Asian Studies at Schevchenko National University of Kyiv and is a native of Ukraine.

 Assistant Research Professor

 Colin Carlson is an Assistant Research Professor at the Center for Global Health Science and Security and the Department of Microbiology and Immunology at Georgetown University.
-He is also the Principal Investigator of the Viral Emergence Research Initiative, an international scientific collaboration building an open data ecosystem in viral ecology and working to predict which viruses could infect humans, which animals currently host them, and where they could emerge.
+He is also the Principal Investigator of the Verena Consortium, an international scientific collaboration building working to predict which viruses could infect humans, which animals currently host them, and where they could emerge.

 Dr. Carlson is a global change biologist by training, and studies the relationship between global climate change, biodiversity loss, and emerging infectious diseases, with a policy focus on planetary health approaches to climate change adaptation and health security.
 His work has included research reconstructing the recent extinctions of island seabirds and the Tasmanian tiger; identifying the threat posed by climate change to parasite biodiversity, and the development of the global parasite conservation plan; mapping the global distribution of anthrax and Zika virus; and most recently, the development of methods for the attribution of infectious disease burden and spillover risk to warming temperatures.
-Since 2020, he has also led the Verena Consortium’s efforts in post-COVID pandemic preparedness research, which include artificial intelligence technologies to identify viruses with epidemic potential, model-guided discovery of SARS-like viruses in bats, and forecasting models that predict the relationship between climate change and future disease hotspots.
+Since 2020, he has also led the Verena Consortium’s efforts in post-COVID pandemic preparedness research, including artificial intelligence technologies to identify viruses with epidemic potential, machine learning optimized discovery of SARS-like viruses in bats, and forecasting models to predict the relationship between climate change and the next pandemic.

 Dr. Carlson holds a Ph.D. in Environmental Science, Policy, and Management from the University of California, Berkeley, and has previously worked at the National Socio-Environmental Synthesis Center.
 He has over 50 publications in peer-reviewed journals, and is a contributing author to the sixth Assessment Report of the Intergovernmental Panel on Climate Change.
 He is a Harry S. Truman Scholar, and has been featured on Forbes’ and Pacific Standard’s 30 Under 30 lists.